rfelipesilva/kaggle-titanic-practice/README.md

 > - Use titanic kaggle dataset
 > - use PyCaret (autoMl, model validation)
 > - Submission in the kaggle platform
+> - Docker and/or binder to facilitate deployment

 ### Current score
 > PLACE TO SHARE POSITION AND SCORING